 - Issues involving senior/board level employees, including their appointment and removal.

-- Making an employee redundant, including redundancy law for voluntary redundancy or compulsory redundancy.
+- Making an employee redundant, including voluntary redundancy or compulsory redundancy.

 - Issues affecting members of your HR team or in-house Counsel.

 Employment Law For Recruitment

 Hiring a new member of staff is an opportunity to build a stronger organisation, but, if poorly managed, there are significant risks involved in getting it wrong.